Security & Authentication

 Cloud State doesn't permanently store these credentials in our own servers.

-Instead, we encrypt that data in a format that generates a token, and we expect the token to be passed in via the Authorization header for every read and write.
+We expect the token to be passed in via the Authorization header for every read and write.

 We conduct just-in-time decryption and parsing of the token to satisfy the reads and writes.